-The server-status page gives an immediate view of Apache worker usage, request flow, and current load, which helps separate slow backends, traffic spikes, and exhausted worker pools from each other before the problem turns into a full outage.
+The server-status page shows what Apache workers are doing while the server is under load, which helps separate slow backends, traffic spikes, and exhausted worker pools before a vague performance complaint becomes an outage.

 Related: How to improve Apache performance